Tax Alert

 insight featured image

-The 2024 federal budget (Budget 2024) proposed to increase the capital gains inclusion rate for individuals, trusts, and corporations.
+This change, which was announced in the 2024 federal budget (Budget 2024), proposes to increase the capital gains inclusion rate for individuals, trusts, and corporations.
 Specifically, 66.7% of capital gains realized on or after June 25, 2024 would generally be included in income for tax purposes (this is up from 50%).
-To provide some relief, the budget proposed that capital gains up to $250,000 realized by an individual—either directly or indirectly through a trust or partnership—will remain subject to the 50% inclusion rate each year.
+To provide some relief for individual taxpayers, the budget proposed that capital gains up to $250,000 realized by an individual either directly or indirectly through a trust or partnership will remain subject to the 50% inclusion rate each year.

 Should I take action before June 25, 2024?

 A higher capital gains inclusion rate means higher taxes on the sale of investments and other capital property.
-For example, an individual subject to the top marginal tax rate can anticipate about an 8% - 9% increase in taxes on capital gains in excess of $250,000 realized on or after June 25, 2024.
-For corporations and trusts, the tax rate increase is immediate on the first dollar of gains.
+For example, an individual subject to the top marginal tax rate can anticipate about an 8% - 9% increase in taxes on capital gains in excess of $250,000, realized on or after June 25, 2024.
+For corporations and trusts (except for graduated rate estates and qualified disability trusts), the tax rate increase is immediate on the first dollar of gains.

 Taxpayers should consider potential unforeseen tax consequences that could outweigh the tax benefit of realizing a gain before the inclusion rate increase.
 Considerations include: